wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/user-guide/reservation-and-invoice-number.md

 - A reservation number for while the order is not yet activated.
 Use this as a reference number when contacting Klarna with any questions at this stage.
 - An invoice number when the order status changes to **Shipped**.

-Both numbers appear in the relevant **Transaction details** page in your MultiSafepay Control.
+Both numbers appear in the relevant **Transaction details** page in your MultiSafepay account.